henrikds/sem2/SEM-2.md

 <img src="battleship.jpeg" alt="battleship" width="200"/>

 Traditionally, you would play this game with two human players.
-The players take turns guessing where the other player's ships are located, and the goal is to sink all of the opponent's ships by firing at them until all the positions covered by the ships have been hit.
-These days, you can play Battleship against strangers on the internet [here](http://en.battleship-game.org/). **Note that the rules of this implementation are different from the rules you should use.**
+The players both place their own ships on a map that the opponent cannot see.
+The players then take turns guessing where the other player's ships are located, and the goal is to sink all of the opponent's ships by firing at them until all the positions covered by the ships have been hit.
+These days, you can even play Battleship against strangers on the internet [here](http://en.battleship-game.org/). **Note that the rules of this implementation are different from the rules you should use.**

 <img src="https://www.thesprucecrafts.com/thmb/OQUDstdI8iDaKKFjNHCXj9KV7xQ=/960x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/the-basic-rules-of-battleship-411069_final-5bb4b5eb4cedfd0026fa567a.gif" alt="battleship rules" width="600"/>

 You're going to create a program for playing Battleship.
 You decide yourself how to create the user interface, how to organize the code, what abstractions to use, and what to name classes, interfaces etc. You've received an empty Java project in which you should implement the game.
 Other than that, it's up to you how to develop the game.
 However, we'll score the assignment (0-100 points) based on how well you've used what you've learned in the INF101 course.
 We'll provide some design considerations and suggestions to help you get started, as well as, for those among you craving excitement, some ideas on how to make the assignment more interesting.